+'''

+EXEC SOL

 DECLARE RIVERSTORIVERS CURSOR FOR

 SELECT R1.RIVER, R2.RIVER

 FROM RIVERS R1 JOIN RIVERS R2 ON R2.OUTFLOW = R1.RIVER

-ORDER BY R1.RIVER, R2.SOURCE; '''
+ORDER BY R1.RIVER, R2.SOURCE;

+'''

 As this example illustrates, when a table is joined to itself, each invocation of the table must be assigned a unique correlation name (R1 and R2 are correlation names in the example).
-For more information about assigning and using correlation names, see "Declaring and Using Correlation Names" on page 6-26.
+For more information about assigning and using correlation names, see "Declaring and Using Correlation Names".